Function-Correcting $b$-symbol Codes for Locally $(\lambda, \rho,b)$-Functions: Redundancy of FCBSC for locally -functions

-So, we get Also, we have for $d = 2t$, $\frac{2^b}{2^b - 1}d = 2t\frac{2^b}{2^b - 1} \geq 2t $.
-As for these particular parameters, the condition of the Plotkin-like bound for $b-$symbol code given in Lemma \ref{plotb} is met, we have, Solving this inequality, we get Therefore \end{proof} From Theorem \ref{irreb} and Theorem \ref{2^b_2t}, we derive an upper bound on the optimal redundancy of \((f, t)\)-FCBSC for any locally \((2^b, 2t, b)\)-function, as stated in the following corollary. \begin{corollary} Let $t>0$ and $b\geq 1$ be integers with $b$ dividing $t$.
-The optimal redundancy of an $(f,t)$-FCBSC for any locally $(\lambda=2^b,2t,b)$-function is upper bounded by
+Therefore, we get As $N_b(2^b,2t)$ is the length of a code with minimum $b$-symbol distance $2t$, thus $N_b(2^b,2t)\geq 2t$.
+This completes the proof. \end{proof} From Theorem \ref{irreb} and Theorem \ref{2^b_2t}, we derive an upper bound on the optimal redundancy of $(f, t)$-FCBSCs for locally $(2^b, 2t, b)$-functions, as stated in the following corollary. \begin{corollary} Let $t>0$ and $b\geq 1$ be integers with $b \mid t$.
+The optimal redundancy of an $(f,t)$-FCBSC for locally $(\lambda=2^b,2t,b)$-functions is upper bounded by $r_f^b(k,t)\leq 2t.$ \end{corollary}